gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Well, then," the magician said in mock-exasperation that wasn't really mock, "I suppose we'll just have to find some other way.
 Thank you for your time."
 He turned back to Razi, still smiling.
-"Razi---as always."
+"Razi—as always."

 "And you."
 Razi raised his palms again.